hlefebvr/idol/docs/tutorials/mixed-integer-programming/modeling/variables.rst

     Model model2(env);
     model2.add(x, TempVar(0, 10, Continuous));

-Here, we used the class :ref:`TempVar <api_TempVar>` to create a temporary variable.
+Here, we used the class :ref:`TempVar <api_mip_variables_TempVar>` to create a temporary variable.
 A temporary variable is a variable which has not been instantiate yet.
 It is only a "template" of a variable specifying its bounds and type.
 Here, we therefore add the variable :math:`x` to the second model and directly set its attributes (bounds and type) accordingly.